deephdc/deep-docs/source/user/models/toy_model-dog_breeds.rst

 These directories are automatically de-archived in ``/srv/dogs_breed_det/data/dogImages/``.

-Trainig labels are also created automatically based on the directory names, truncating leading numbers, e.g. '002.'.
+Training labels are also created automatically based on the directory names, truncating leading numbers, e.g. '002.'.

 **The minimum requirement for training is to make** `dogImages.zip <https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip>`_
 **available in** ``/srv/dogs_breed_det/data/raw/`` **directory.**